Post job

 Speech language pathologist job in Springfield, IL

-Job DescriptionTrinity Rehab Services is a therapy company owned and operated by therapists.
-Our integrity, passion and commitment to excellence in patient care make us the ideal choice for therapists seeking to make a positive difference.
-This position is for a licensed SLP (Speech Language Pathologist) on a PRN basis at our Skilled Nursing Facility in Springfield, IL.
+Job DescriptionTrinity Rehab Services is a therapy company owned and operated therapists.
+Our integrity, passion and commitment to excellence in patient care make us the ideal choice for therapists seeking to make a difference.
+This position is for a licensed SLP (Speech Language Pathologist) full time at our Skilled Nursing Facility in Springfield, IL.
 Call Deanna at ************ for more information!

 • Speech Language Pathologist